WeAreProductive/CartesiAutomation/README.md

 Only shows command used to execute specified task without actually executing it.
 Works with: build, start, stop, restart, env-init

+**--bg**
+Starts docker in detached mode (background) so no opened terminal is required to keep it running.

 **-l, --log**
 Creates log file with the ouput of the executed task.
 Log files are located in directory /logs.
 Works with: build, start, stop, restart